Well, now is the time to wow your friends with these impressive fidget spinner facts.

 A world record exists for the longest time that a fidget spinner has been spun on a person’s nose.
 The record?
 One minute and 46 seconds by a staff member in the BuzzFeed office in New York in May 2017.

 Fancy beating that record?
-It may be time to watch one of the many YouTube videos available which features tips and tricks that can be learnt.
+It may be time to watch one of the many YouTube videos available that feature tips and tricks that can be learned.

 So, there you have it, ten facts about fidget spinners that you didn’t know.
 Now to impress your friends with these facts, and, of course, purchase one to try it out yourself.